End of a chapter at Theranos: What's next for former top two executives – KION546

 Their back-to-back trials spanned nearly a year and mark the final chapter of a startup that rose to prominence, and a $9 billion valuation, with a promise to revolutionize blood testing only to become a cautionary tale for tech founders and companies.

-Now, the anticipation turns to their sentencing hearings, which are slated to take place weeks apart from one another, with Holmes’ scheduled for late September and Balwani’s for mid-November.
+Now, the anticipation turns to their sentencing hearings, which are slated to take place weeks apart from one another.
+Holmes’ sentencing has been pushed back to mid-October, after having previously been slated for September, and Balwani’s is set for mid-November.

 The former couple were first indicted together four years ago on the same 12 criminal charges pertaining to defrauding investors and patients about Theranos’ capabilities and business dealings in order to get money.